cable000/fpga_tutorials/amd/embedded_design_tutorial/zynq_ultrascale+/create_system.md

 ![](images/image4.png)

-3. You will now use a preset template created for the ZCU111 board.
+3. You will now use a preset template created for the ZCU board.
 Click the **Run Block Automation** link.

 The Run Block Automation view opens.